Thank you for coming to our site and then for visiting this page to find out a bit more about us.

-Graeme Gee (Tessa’s husband) is a director of the company and provides support, particularly at the training events and the annual Conference.
+Graeme Gee (Tessa’s husband) is a director of the company and provides support, particularly at the training events.

 Landlord Law is now owned by Landlord Law Services Ltd, a company registered in England and Wales.
 You can see the registered office address below in the footer along with our telephone number and VAT number.

 Although Tessa is a solicitor and is herself regulated by the Solicitors Regulation Authority, Landlord Law Services the company, is not a regulated solicitors firm.

 However we do have professional indemnity insurance and if any Landlord Law members or other customers have any complaints, we are members of the Property Redress Scheme which runs mediation and adjudication services for members’ customers.